PashleneNaidoo/PashleneNaidoo/README.md

   <img src="https://github.com/PashleneNaidoo/PashleneNaidoo/assets/97886229/4b669a11-31a9-4094-90b9-fa46b83c10a6" alt="Description of the GIF">
 </p>

-- 🔭 I’m currently working on **a research project using HEOM applied to IBQM devices**
+- 🔭 I’m currently working on **a research project using HEOM applied to IBMQ devices**

 - 💬 Ask me about *python *AI/ML *mathematics *physics